Sunday, June 15, 2025

 1. Not Producing Enough RBCs.

-The body forms the RBCs and destroys them too.
+The body forms the RBCs and destroys them, too.
 It is a continuous cycle.
-The production and destruction of RBCs must get balanced in our body.
-When the body cannot produce enough RBCs, we will suffer from anemia.
-The diet, disease conditions, state of the body can cause to not produce enough RBCs.
+The production and destruction of RBCs must be balanced in our body.
+When the body cannot produce enough RBCs, we suffer from anemia.
+The diet, disease conditions, and state of the body can cause not producing enough RBCs.
 Low production of RBCs due to:

-• Deficiency of nutrients like iron, vitamin B12, folic acid can cause not to produce enough RBCs.
+• Deficiency of nutrients like iron, vitamin B12, and folic acid can cause not producing enough RBCs.

-• Body cannot produce enough RBCs in diseases like Crohn’s disease, celiac disease, cancers, HIV/AIDS, kidney disease.
+• The body cannot produce enough RBCs in diseases like Crohn’s disease, celiac disease, cancers, HIV/AIDS, and kidney disease.

-• In some anemia in pregnancy , body cannot produce enough RBCs.
+• In some cases of anemia in pregnancy, the body cannot produce enough RBCs.

 Types of Anemia

 There are different types of anemia.
-Most common types of anemia are as follows:
+The most common types of anemia are as follows:

 • Hemolytic anemia: It is a condition in which red blood cells are destroyed earlier than their normal lifespan.
 It is either inherited or acquired.
 One of its examples is Sickle Cell Anemia.
-In Sickle Cell Anemia, normally RBC is biconcave or disc-shaped, but in some cases, the body makes sickle shaped RBCs.
+In Sickle Cell Anemia, normally, RBC is biconcave or disc-shaped, but in some cases, the body makes sickle-shaped RBCs.
 Such shaped cells can clog the blood vessels and damage the organ.
-These sickle cells get destroyed in 10 to 20 days, earlier than normal lifespan causing to have sickle cell anemia.
+These sickle cells get destroyed in 10 to 20 days, earlier than the normal lifespan, causing sickle cell anemia.

-• Hemorrhagic Anemia: Blood loss internally or externally will make decrease in RBCs causing to have anemia.
-Gunshot wound, stab wound, aortic aneurysms, peptic ulcer, etc. can cause to have hemorrhagic anemia.
-This type of anemia can be treated by blood transfusing, giving fluid or getting the wound surgically fixed depending upon its severity.
+• Hemorrhagic Anemia: Blood loss internally or externally will make a decrease in RBCs, causing anemia.
+Gunshot wounds, stab wounds, aortic aneurysms, peptic ulcers, etc., can cause hemorrhagic anemia.
+This type of anemia can be treated by blood transfusion, giving fluid, or getting the wound surgically fixed depending upon its severity.

 • Thalassemia: It is a congenital blood disorder in which the body makes fewer healthy RBCs and less hemoglobin.
-It normally occurs in Mediterranean ancestry people.
-Hemoglobin has two kinds of protein chains; alpha globin and beta-globin.
-In thalassemia, body cannot make enough of either protein chain.
-Due to genetic disorder, the process of protein chain gets altered.
+It normally occurs in people of Mediterranean ancestry.
+Hemoglobin has two kinds of protein chains: alpha globin and beta-globin.
+In thalassemia, the body cannot make enough of either protein chain.
+Due to a genetic disorder, the process of protein chain gets altered.

 Anybody can suffer from anemia at any age and some may have higher risk to have anemia.
 There are varied risk factors that increase the chance of developing anemia.

 • Menstruation.
-In some case, female may have heavy menstrual bleeding leading to have anemia.
+In some cases, females may have heavy menstrual bleeding, leading to anemia.

 • Pregnancy.
-During pregnancy, women need multivitamin, folic acid and iron regularly for normal development of fetus.
+During pregnancy, women need multivitamins, folic acid, and iron regularly for the normal development of the fetus.
 Otherwise, women may suffer from anemia.

 • Lack of vitamins and minerals.
-Diet consistently lacking iron and vitamin B12 can result in developing anemia.
+A diet consistently lacking iron and vitamin B12 can result in the development of anemia.

 • Intestinal diseases.
-Certain diseases like Crohn’s disease and celiac disease cannot absorb the nutrients in intestine, putting at risk of anemia.
+Certain diseases like Crohn’s disease and celiac disease cannot absorb the nutrients in the intestine, putting one at risk of anemia.

 • Congenital blood disorder.
 Congenital, inherited, or family history of blood disease such as sickle cell anemia and thalassemia are also risk factors.

 • Chronic illnesses.
-Chronic illnesses like HIV/AIDS, kidney disease, liver disease, diabetes, cancer, ulcer can also cause to have less RBCs.
+Chronic illnesses like HIV/AIDS, kidney disease, liver disease, diabetes, cancer, and ulcers can also cause a person to have fewer RBCs.

 • Heavy blood loss.
-Blood loss during surgery or severe injury is also risk factor.
+Blood loss during surgery or severe injury is also a risk factor.

 • Elderly people.
 Elderly people over age 65 are at increased risk of anemia.

-How to Be Safe From Corona in Bank
+How to Be Safe From the Coronavirus in a Bank

 Prevention and Treatment